 Those same principles are now used by military personnel around the world — even though they probably don’t know where the teachings came from.
-Because we all face adversity — granted, it may not be as severe as that experienced by a black-clad warrior 500 years ago or an Army Ranger today — ninja history is just as valuable in the 21st century as it ever was.
+Because we all face adversity — granted, it may not be as severe as that experienced by a black-clad warrior 500 years ago or an Army Ranger today — ninja teachings are just as valuable in the 21st century as they ever were.

 Ninjutsu Training Tip No. 1: You cannot control your environment, but you can control yourself.

 At the foundation of ninjutsu lies the basic understanding that you have little to no control over your attackers.
 Whether they’re physical, psychological or emotional sources of stress, to waste time fretting, panicking or denying the truth of the circumstances is to invite frustration.
 Or failure.

 The inhabitants of the ninja villages in Japan’s Iga region were attacked almost daily.
 Instead of wallowing in their misery, they prepped themselves to function in fearful or stressful environments.
 Accounts abound of training sessions in which students ran through dark forests while their partners waited for an opportunity to launch a surprise attack.
 By mastering their breathing, their senses and their awareness, they were able to function.

 What’s more, they learned how to remain relaxed under stress.
 These days, sources of stress take on many forms.
 Daily challenges may not become real psychological or emotional threats until they start to snowball.
 “It’s not an expensive car repair,” you might say.
 “It’s just that I need the car to pick up my cousin at the airport tomorrow.
 It wouldn’t be a big deal, but with my reduced hours at work. …”